Metastasis and Progression of Mesothelioma

 Metastasis and progression of mesothelioma are often aggressive and rapid.[1]
 Patients diagnosed with stage IV, or metastatic mesothelioma, have limited treatment options and face a very poor prognosis.

 Doctors stage mesothelioma using the TNM system.
-The cancer can be assigned as stage I, II, III, or IV.
+The cancer can be assigned stage I, II, III, or IV.
 Each stage describes how far the original tumor has invaded, whether the cancer involves lymph nodes, and whether it has progressed to metastasis.
-Staging is associated with prognosis and allows doctors to assess the extent of the disease.[2]

-Progression may be different for each patient, but generally follows a similar course:[2][3]
+Progression may be different for each patient but generally follows a similar course:[2][3]

 - The tumor begins in the pleura on one side of the chest cavity, either the pleura lining the lung or the pleura that lines the chest wall.